 - options.args (string[]) Command line arguments to pass to Python on startup.
 See Python command line interface options for more details.
-Default: [] - options.fullStdLib (boolean) Load the full Python standard library.
+Default: [] - options.env ({[key: string]: string}) Environment variables to pass to Python.
+This can be accessed inside of Python at runtime via os.environ.
+Certain environment variables change the way that Python loads: https://docs.python.org/3.10/using/cmdline.html# environment-variables Default: {}.
+If env.HOME is undefined, it will be set to a default value of "/home/pyodide" - options.fullStdLib (boolean) Load the full Python standard library.
 Setting this to false excludes unvendored modules from the standard library.
 Default: false - options.homedir (string) The home directory which Pyodide will use inside virtual file system.
-Default: "/home/pyodide" - options.indexURL (string) The URL from which Pyodide will load the main Pyodide runtime and packages.
+This is deprecated, use {env: {HOME : some_dir}} instead. - options.indexURL (string) The URL from which Pyodide will load the main Pyodide runtime and packages.
 It is recommended that you leave this unchanged, providing an incorrect value can cause broken behavior.
 Default: The url that Pyodide is loaded from with the file name (pyodide.js or pyodide.mjs) removed. - options.jsglobals (object) The object that Pyodide will use for the js module.
-Default: globalThis - options.lockFileURL (string) The URL from which Pyodide will load the Pyodide repodata.json lock file.
-You can produce custom lock files with micropip.freeze().
-Default: '\${indexURL}/repodata.json' - options.stdLibURL (string) The URL from which to load the standard library python_stdlib.zip file.
-This URL includes the most of the Python stadard library.
-Some stdlib modules were unvendored, and can be loaded separately with fullStdLib=true option or by their package name.
-Default: '\${indexURL}/python_stdlib.zip' - options.stderr ((msg: string) => void) Override the standard error output callback. - options.stdin (() => string) Override the standard input callback.
-Should ask the user for one line of input. - options.stdout ((msg: string) => void) Override the standard output callback.
+Default: globalThis - options.lockFileURL (string) The URL from which Pyodide will load the Pyodide pyodide-lock.json lock file.
+You can produce custom lock files with micropip. freeze().
+Default: '\${indexURL}/pyodide-lock.json' - options.packageCacheDir (string) The file path where packages will be cached in node.
+If a package exists in packageCacheDir it is loaded from there, otherwise it is downloaded from the JsDelivr CDN and then cached into packageCacheDir.
+Only applies when running in node; ignored in browsers.
+Default: same as indexURL - options.packages (string[]) A list of packages to load as Pyodide is initializing.
+This is the same as loading the packages with pyodide.loadPackage() after Pyodide is loaded except using the packages option is more efficient because the packages are downloaded while Pyodide bootstraps itself. - options.stdLibURL (string) The URL from which to load the standard library python_stdlib.zip file.
+This URL includes the most of the Python standard library.
+Some stdlib modules were unvendored, and can be loaded separately with fullStdLib: true option or by their package name.
+Default: '\${indexURL}/python_stdlib.zip' - options.stderr((msg: string) => void) Override the standard error output callback.
+The pyodide.setStderr() function is more flexible and should be preferred in most cases, but depending on the args passed to loadPyodide, Pyodide may write to stdout on startup, which can only be controlled by passing a custom stdout function.

+- options.stdin(() => string) Override the standard input callback.
+Should ask the user for one line of input.
+The pyodide.setStdin() function is more flexible and should be preferred. - options.stdout ((msg: string) => void) Override the standard output callback.
+The pyodide.setStdout() function is more flexible and should be preferred in most cases, but depending on the args passed to loadPyodide, Pyodide may write to stdout on startup, which can only be controlled by passing a custom stdout function.